It is extremely difficult, and often impossible, to prevent errors when data are stored, retrieved, operated on, or transmitted.

 A simple way to detect errors when a bit string is transmitted is to add a parity check bit at the end of the string.
 We encode the message $x_1x_2\cdots x_n$ as $x_1x_2\cdots x_nx_{n+1}$ , where the parity check bit $x_{n+1}$ is given by

-Note that this method can only detect odd number of errors.
+Note that this method can only detect an odd number of errors.

 When redundancy is included in codewords, such as when a parity check bit is added to a bit string, we can detect transmission errors.
-When we include more redundancy, we will also be able to correct errors.
+Including more redundancy allows us to also correct errors.

 We decode a bit string, which may contain errors, using the simple majority rule.
 For example, when a triple repetition code is used, if we receive $011111010$, we conclude that the message sent was $011$.